 Next SFF event

-The next event of the Sustainable Fur Forum will take place in April.
-The theme will be circular economy and the event will be the opportunity to provide inputs on the new Circular Economy Action Plan to be presented by the European Commission in the spring.
+The next event of the Sustainable Fur Forum will take place in September.
+The theme will be circular economy and the event will be the opportunity to provide inputs on the new Circular Economy Action Plan presented by the European Commission in the spring.
 Natural fur is a responsible, renewable and sustainable resource that perfectly responds to the principles of circular fashion and can contribute to increase the circularity of the EU’s economy.
 More information about the event will be available soon.

 Sustainable Fur Forum